 Salvador Dali, watercolour, 1950

-He is the omniscient and self-confident genius of painted art; an absurd and outrageous narcissist, but with brilliant technique.
-This surrealist devised his “critically paranoid method” based on psychoanalysis and automatism.
-Dali’s pieces regard the hallucinatory exaggerations of sexual, sadomasochist and neurotic ideas.
+This Spanish artist was the omniscient and self-conscious genius of painting: an absurd and insane narcissist, but technically brilliant.
+The surrealist with the ‘critically paranoid method’, drawing on psychoanalysis and automatism.
+Salvador Dali’s works focus on hallucinatory exaggeration of sexual, sadomasochistic and compulsive ideas.

 – For more works by this artist, contact the gallery. –